henriquecon/hello/readme.md

-Repository for all of type of code study an git learning.
+Repository for all of type of code study and git learning.